lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 * filtering the aggregated data with the aggregation filters
 * printing the aggregated data with the output filters

 Input filtering options are shared between the operations.
-Aggregation filters and output options are per-operation, as outlined directly below.
+Aggregation filtering and output options are per-operation, as outlined directly below.

 ### Log file computation options